-The Marvel Cinematic Universe has its movies and plans scheduled out for the next few years, even if there are only a few release dates known at this time.
+The Marvel Cinematic Universe has its movies and plans scheduled out for the next few years, even if there are only a few release dates known.

 The MCU has also expanded beyond just the movie theaters, as they have an entire slate of Disney+ shows coming, all starting in 2021 with the first of the lineup being WandaVision.